 Frosted Brownie Blondies

-Full disclosure: this recipe happened by accident.
-A happy accident as it turns out.
-I tried to get fancy and cook a butterscotch sauce for what was originally a blondie recipe.
 Wouldn’t you know it – the butterscotch sauce wasn’t cool enough when I added the chocolate chips.
 So you can guess what happened next.
 I decided to just go with it, and BAM!
-These little frosted brownie blondies, or ‘Browndies’, were born!
+These little frosted brownie blondies were born.

-What is a Brownie Blondie (a.k.a Browndie)
+What is a Brownie Blondie

 - Brownies typically use granulated sugar.
 These use brown sugar – just as you would a blondie.

 - Brownies may include cocoa powder for an extra chocolate flavor.
 We are not using that here.
-I wanted the mixture of flavors to really come through with this recipe (i.e. chocolate + butterscotch).
+I wanted the mixture of flavors to come through with this recipe (i.e. chocolate + butterscotch).

 The result is a fudgy, soft bar – that still has that classic brownie crackly top – that may have you questioning why you haven’t tried these before!